Skip to content

-Why did I get an email from AWS stating that my Amazon SNS subscription was manually disabled?
+Why did I get an email from AWS that states that my Amazon SNS subscriptions manually deactivated?

 2 minute read

-I received an email from AWS saying that one of my Amazon Simple Notification Service (Amazon SNS) email subscriptions was manually disabled.
-Why was my Amazon SNS topic subscription deactivated, and how do I resolve the issue?
+I want to know why I received an email from AWS that my Amazon Simple Notification Service (Amazon SNS) email subscriptions manually deactivated.

 Short description

-If messages are published to an SNS topic at a higher rate than the Delivery rate for email messages quota, then Amazon SNS deactivates the subscription.
+If messages are published to an SNS topic at a rate that exceeds the email delivery quota, then Amazon SNS deactivates the affected subscriptions.
+The quota is a per-subscription limit and takes effect only after Amazon SNS has evaluated any subscriptions filters.

-Note: Amazon SNS supports an email message delivery rate of 10 transactions per second (TPS) to SNS topics, for each AWS account.
-For more information, see Amazon SNS endpoints and quotas.
+Amazon SNS supports an email message delivery rate of 10 messages per email or email-json subscription for each AWS account.
+This is a hard limit, and you can't increase it.
+For more information, see Service quotas.

 Resolution

-For high-volume SNS topics, it's a best practice to subscribe only high-throughput, system-to-system endpoints instead.
-For example: Amazon Simple Queue Service (Amazon SQS) queues, AWS Lambda functions, and HTTP endpoints.
-These types of subscription endpoints support a higher TPS quota.
+For high-volume SNS topics, it's a best practice to subscribe to high-throughput, system-to-system endpoints.
+For example: Amazon Simple Queue Service (Amazon SQS) queues, AWS Lambda functions, or HTTP endpoints.
+These types of subscription endpoints support a higher transaction per second (TPS) quota.

 Related information